ionut-arm/tag-security/governance/roles.md

 nominations or unavailability of nominees, the current rotation cycle will be skipped.
 However, reconsideration/restructuring of the project or work will be raised and discussed between STAG co-chairs.
+1. Validation that proper transition has happened will be done by STAG representative.

 * [Security Reviewers](../assessments/guide/security-reviewer.md)